giantswarm/releases/announcements/2020-Week-25/azure.md

 *<https://github.com/giantswarm/releases/edit/master/azure/v11.3.3|Azure v11.3.3> adds support for using a different CIDR for the control plane and the tenant clusters which makes it more flexible when users need to connect the tenant cluster network with their own virtual or on-premise networks.*

 If you are upgrading from 11.3.1 or 11.3.2, upgrading to this release will not roll your nodes.
 It will only update the apps.

-This release adds support for having the control plane and the tenant clusters in a different subnet.
 ```

 ---